Midwife Assistant Training & Certification

 This varies.
 It is a range depending upon experience of assistant and from midwife to midwife.
 The hourly rate is anticipated to be between $12.00-20.00 per hour.
 The per-birth rate ranges from $300.00-700.00 per birth, depending upon experience and the community standards.

-Where Can a Midwife Assistant Receive Training?
+Where Can a person receive Midwife Assistant Training?

 - Certification as a Doula, Nursing Assistant, or Perinatal Support Specialist.

 - Documented attendance at 3 births prior to course.
+At least one of these should be outside the hospital (your own birth can be used).

 - Infant and adult CPR within 6 months prior to course.